directus/directus/docs/self-hosted/docker-guide.md

 ### Adding packages to use in Flows scripts

-If you need third-party packages in a script of one of your flows, the recommended way is to create a new Docker image extending from the offical image and installing the packages there.
+If you need third-party packages in a script of one of your flows, the recommended way is to create a new Docker image extending from the official image and installing the packages there.

 First create a file called `Dockerfile` with a content like this: